 This site is dedicated to the memory of Karl and Frieda Zegelin.
 Karl was born in 1889 and died in 1977.
 Frieda was born in 1888 and died in 1970.
 They emigrated from Germany to Australia in 1913 and settled in Rochester, Victoria.
 The family has thrived in Australia.

-Frieda Zegelin 1910
+Frieda Zegelin - née Lortz. c.
+1910

-Karl Zegelin 1912
+Karl Friedrich Zegelin. c.
+1912

 In this era of ancestry research it is high time for the history of this pioneering family to be written.
 It has fallen to me to undertake the task, as the only known serious family researcher of the subject.
 It is dedicated to the founders of the clan, my parents - Karl Friedrich Zegelin and Christiane Elisabeth Frieda Zegelin (née Lortz).
 It will deal mainly with the Australian branch, and will, of course, be of interest to the USA branch - with a total membership probably now numbering many scores.

 In recent centuries many family histories have been buried by wars and migrations.
 However modern communications have made it possible to delve deeply into old records, to satisfy the curious or merely to seek illustrious forbears.
 In retirement, I also succumbed to the temptation.
 I unearthed and finally distributed to my immediate family, an opus with a wealth of data going back more than two two centuries.
-My most interesting discovery was an order in about 1730 from Kaiser Wilhelm the Great of Prussia, to Major Johann Chtistian von Zegelin, an army officer then stationed in Istanbul during the Russo-Turkish war.
+My most interesting discovery was an order in about 1730 from Kaiser Wilhelm the Great of Prussia, to Major Johann Christian von Zegelin, an army officer then stationed in Istanbul during the Russo-Turkish war.

 Karl’s father Gustav Zegelin, was born in Prussian Damnitz (now Polish) in 1854 but moved west to nearby Stettin in Germany.
 His grandfather, Michael Friedrich Zegelin, was also born in Damnitz in 1806.
 (State boundaries in that region changed several times, between Prussia, Sweden and Poland resulting in uncertainty about the ethnic origin of citizens).